Ayushnema704/Day_5_Zomato_Simple-FAQ-SDR-Lead-Capture-Agent/README.md

 pnpm dev
 ```

-**Access the app:** Open http://localhost:3000 in your browser and click **"Start Wellness Check-In"**
+**Access the app:** Open http://localhost:3000 in your browser and click **"Start Learning Session"**

 ## How It Works

-1. **Connect** - Click "Start Wellness Check-In" to begin
+1. **Connect** - Click "Start Learning Session" to begin
-2. **Greet** - Agent automatically greets you: "Hello!
-Welcome to MindfulMate.
-I'm here to help you with your daily wellness check-in.
-How are you feeling today?"
+2. **Greet** - Agent welcomes you: "Hello!
+Welcome to your Active Recall Coach.
+I'm here to help you master programming concepts through three learning modes: Learn, Quiz, and Teach Back.
+Which mode would you like to start with?"
-3. **Converse** - Share your feelings through voice or chat
+3. **Choose Mode** - Select your learning mode through voice or chat
-4. **Track** - Agent saves your check-in data (mood, energy, sleep, stress) to `wellness_log.json`
-5. **Reflect** - Agent recalls your past check-ins to provide personalized insights
+4. **Learn** - Agent adapts behavior based on mode:
+   - **Learn Mode**: Explains concepts using summaries from content library
+   - **Quiz Mode**: Asks questions to test your understanding
+   - **Teach Back Mode**: Listens to your explanations and provides feedback
+5. **Switch Anytime** - Say "switch to quiz mode" or "let me teach this back" to change modes
+6. **Track Progress** - Learning sessions saved to `learning_log.json`

 ### Sample Conversation

 ```
-Agent: "Hello!
-Welcome to MindfulMate.
-How are you feeling today?"
-User: "I'm feeling really tired and stressed about my exams."
-Agent: "I hear you.
-Exam stress can be really exhausting..."
-      [Asks about sleep, energy levels, coping strategies]
-User: "I'd like to save this check-in."
+Agent: "Which learning mode would you like to start with?"
+User: "Let's start with learn mode."
-Agent: [Calls save_checkin() tool]
+Agent: [Calls get_concept("variables")]
-      "I've saved your wellness check-in.
-Remember to take breaks!"
+      "Great!
+Let me explain variables.
+Variables are containers that store data values..."
+User: "I think I understand.
+Can you quiz me on this?"
+Agent: "Switching to quiz mode!
+What is a variable and why is it useful?"
+User: [Explains variables]
+Agent: "Excellent explanation!
+You've captured the key concepts..."
+      [Calls save_learning_session("quiz", "variables")]
 ```

 ## Project Customizations

-MindfulMate includes several optimizations for wellness conversations:
+Active Recall Coach includes several optimizations for educational conversations:

-- **Simplified Greeting** - Skips automatic tool calls to reduce initial delay
+- **Multi-Voice Support** - Different Murf Falcon voices for each mode (Matthew, Alicia, Ken)
+- **Mode-Aware Agent** - Single agent adapts behavior based on user's chosen learning mode
 - **Chat Visibility** - Chat transcript visible by default (`chatOpen=true`)
-- **Animation Removal** - Removed framer-motion animations for immediate chat display
-- **Green Branding** - Calming wellness theme with `#10b981` accent color
+- **Blue Branding** - Educational theme with `#3b82f6` accent color
-- **Persistent Storage** - JSON-based wellness log with timestamp tracking
+- **Content Library** - JSON-based concept library (`tutor_content.json`)
+- **Progress Tracking** - Learning sessions logged with mode, concept, and notes

 ## Troubleshooting